Johan Cruyff: In popular culture

 He had a small hit (number 21 in the charts) in the Netherlands with "Oei Oei Oei (Dat Was Me Weer Een Loei)".
 Upon arriving in Barcelona, the Spanish branch of Polydor decided to release the single in Spain as well, where it was rather popular.

 Cruyff suffered a heart attack (like his father who died of a heart attack when he was 12) in his early forties.
 He used to smoke 20 cigarettes a day prior to undergoing double heart bypass surgery in 1991 while he was the coach of Barcelona.
 Cruyff was forced to immediately give up smoking, and he made an anti-smoking advertisement for the Catalan Department of Health.
 In the TV spot, Cruyff is dressed like a manager in a long trench coat combined with collared shirt and necktie.
 He performed keepy-uppies with a pack of cigarettes by juggling it 16 times – using feet, thighs, knees, heel, chest, shoulder, and head like holding up a ball – before volleying it away.
 Throughout the commercial he speaks in Catalan about the dangers of smoking.

 In November 2003, Cruyff invoked legal proceedings against the publisher Tirion Uitgevers, over its photo book Johan Cruyff de Ajacied ("Johan Cruijff the Ajax player"), which used photographs by Guus de Jong.
 Cruyff was working on another book, also using De Jong's photographs, and claimed unsuccessfully that Tirion's book violated his trademark and portrait rights.

 In 2004, a public poll in the Netherlands to determine the greatest Dutchman ("De Grootste Nederlander") named Cruyff the 6th-greatest Dutchman of all time, with Cruyff finishing above Rembrandt (9th) and Vincent van Gogh (10th).
 In 2010, the asteroid (minor planet) 14282 Cruijff (2097 P-L) was named after him.
 The International Astronomical Union (IAU) officially ratified the naming of Cruijff on 23 September 2010.
 After Josef Bican and Ferenc Puskás, Cruyff is the third football player to have an asteroid named after him.

 Nicknames

 There were many nicknames Cruyff had in the Netherlands and Spain, including "Jopie", "Nummer 14" (Number 14), "Het orakel van Betondorp" (the prophet of Betondorp), "El Salvador" (The Saviour), and "El Flaco" (The Skinny One).
 One of his best known nicknames was "El Salvador" or "The Saviour", a nickname he received during the 1973–74 season and again in 1988, when he helped terminate crisis eras in Barça's history.
 However, contrary to popular belief, the nickname "El Salvador" is a Dutch rather than Spanish invention.

 Outside football

 Hobbies

 Outside football, Cruyff's favourite sport (and hobby) was golf.

-In the 1970s, Cruyff loved to collect cars.
-In the Sandro Ciotti's documentary film Il Profeta del gol (1976), Cruyff said, "I like to drive for the 20 km that separate the training camp from my house, it relaxes me.
+In the 1970s, he loved to collect cars.
+In Sandro Ciotti's documentary film Il Profeta del gol (1976), Cruyff said, "I like to drive for the 20 km that separate the training camp from my house, it relaxes me.
 I love the cars."